xnfy520/extjs/docs/guides/command_code/README.md

 be they classes or overrides.

 While this helped in some areas, it unfortunately made bypassing the original method (as a patch or bug fix) more difficult.
-So in Ext JS 4.1.1a, Ext JS 4.1.2a and Sencha Touch 2.1, there is now a method named `callSuper` that can be used to bypass an overridden method.
+Ext JS 4.1 and later and Sencha Touch 2.1 and later provides a method named `callSuper` that can bypass an overridden method.

 In future releases, the compiler will use this semantic difference to perform dead-code elimination of overridden methods.

 ## Conclusion

-As Sencha Cmd continues to evolve, it will continue to introduce new diagnostic messages to help point out deviations from these guidelines.
+As Sencha Cmd continues to evolve, it continues to introduce new diagnostic messages to help point out deviations from these guidelines.

 A good place to start is to see how this information can help inform your own internal